mattjared/reactreps/README.md

 - Rep019: Tax bracket calculator up in here!!
 - Rep020: Turn any date into a color!
 But this mostly sucks since there's a limit to values in days of the month and number of months so basically just cycle through red and black.
 BUT, played with inline styles, strings and dates a bit
 - Rep021: Input a character goal, turn the page green as you get closer to your goal.
+- Rep022: Attempt at making a receipt breakdown
+- Rep023: Loop through component with data and then add class on click of component